Committee on Research and Graduate Education

 Robert Goggs, Assistant Professor of Emergency and Critical Care

 Galina Hayes, Assistant Professor of Small Animal Surgery

 Carol Merkur, Director of Business Operations, Department of Clinical Sciences

-Tracy Stokol, Associate Professor of Clinical Pathology, Department of Population Medicine and Diagnostic Sciences
+Tracy Stokol, Professor of Clinical Pathology, Department of Population Medicine and Diagnostic Sciences

 Events and Seminars

-Recent Grants Received by Department of Clinical Sciences Faculty
+Recent Grants Received by CVM and Clinical Sciences Faculty

 Grant Research Tools: